ClickCease

 What Is the Employee Misconduct Registry?

-The Employee Misconduct Registry is maintained by the Texas Health and Human Services Commission under Chapter 253 of the Texas Health and Safety Code.
+The Employee Misconduct Registry is maintained by the Texas Health and Human Services Commission (HHSC) under Chapter 253 of the Texas Health and Safety Code.

-If someone is listed in the EMR, they cannot be hired for most direct care positions in long term care or home and community based service programs.
+If someone is listed in the EMR, they cannot be hired for most direct-care positions in long-term care or home- and community-based service programs.

 Why It Matters

-• Regulatory penalties and sanctions
+• Regulatory penalties and sanctions from HHSC or other agencies

-• Loss of Medicaid or Medicare eligibility
+• Loss of Medicaid or Medicare eligibility for non-compliance

-• Civil liability if harm occurs
+• Civil liability if harm occurs under your supervision

-• Reputational damage to your organisation
+• Reputational damage to your organisation and leadership

 Who Must Check the Registry

-• Home and Community Support Services Agencies
+• Home and Community Support Services Agencies (HCSSAs)

 • Nursing facilities and intermediate care facilities